 Earthquake and Tsunami Japan 2024.

 In recent times, our planet has been thrown into chaos by erratic weather patterns, unleashing widespread disruption and unprecedented events.
 From natural disasters to severe weather conditions, Earth is in the grip of a tumultuous phase.
 The unmistakable signs of a climate crisis are growing more evident.
-Speaking about some of the remarkable incidents that have unfolded across the globe, we should definitely mention the recent events in .
+Speaking about some of the remarkable incidents that have unfolded across the globe, we should definitely mention the recent events in Japan.

-Deadly hits , triggering a warning.
+Deadly earthquake hits Japan, triggering a tsunami warning.

-As of Tuesday, 2, rescue teams faced a daunting challenge reaching isolated areas with toppled buildings, wrecked roads, and tens of thousands of homes left without power.
-A massive rescue crew comprising 3,000 army personnel, firefighters, and police officers mobilized to the Noto peninsula in Ishikawa prefecture, where the 's impact was severe.
+As of Tuesday, January 2, rescue teams faced a daunting challenge reaching isolated areas with toppled buildings, wrecked roads, and tens of thousands of homes left without power.
+A massive rescue crew comprising 3,000 army personnel, firefighters, and police officers mobilized to the Noto peninsula in Ishikawa prefecture, where the earthquake's impact was severe.
 Prime Minister Fumio Kishida emphasized the urgency of the search and rescue efforts, acknowledging the uphill battle responders faced, particularly in the northern tip of the Noto peninsula.

 The disaster prompted the suspension of rail services and flights, leaving more than 500 people stranded at Noto's airport.
 In coastal town Suzu, around 1,000 houses may have been destroyed, amplifying the scale of the catastrophe.

-The Japan Meteorological Agency swiftly issued warnings along the western coastal regions.
+The Japan Meteorological Agency swiftly issued tsunami warnings along the western coastal regions.
 While initial reports from Wajima in Ishikawa prefecture indicated waves of approximately 1 point 2 meters, however, there was no immediate damage reported.

 Despite the presence of several nuclear power plants in the affected areas, Japan's nuclear authority assured that there was no risk of radioactivity leaking.